jmaliksi/onomancer/README.md

 Rate limit: 5/s

 Parameters:
 * `token` - Required.
-Either the full share URL or just the token (ie everything that comes after `shareCollection/` in the share URL)
+Either the full share URL or just the token (ie everything that comes after `shareCollection/` in the share URL).
+Must be URL encoded.